 Can hormone replacement therapy (HRT) help you lose weight?

 At this point, there’s no solid evidence that taking or using hormones in prescription form can make a meaningful difference on the scale.
-That’s because an HRT regimen of estrogen—or a combination of estrogen and progesterone—is aimed at improving quality of life, not melting pounds.
+That’s because an HRT regimen of oestrogen - or a combination of oestrogen and progesterone - is aimed at improving quality of life, not melting pounds.
 “It’s used to manage menopausal symptoms such as hot flashes, night sweats, mood changes, and vaginal dryness,” Dr. Faubion says.
-Your doctor can help you determine whether HRT is a good choice for you by ensuring you fully understand the potential benefits and health risks.
+Your GP can help you determine whether HRT is a good choice for you by ensuring you fully understand the potential benefits and health risks.

 How can you get rid of menopausal belly fat?

-Take this truth bomb as permission to quit those “fat-melting” diets forever: There’s no magic formula or food that can specifically target the size of your midsection.
+Take this truth bomb as permission to quit those “fat-melting” diets forever: there’s no magic formula or food that can specifically target the size of your midsection.
 “You can’t spot-reduce fat,” Dr. Faubion says.
 Here’s what can help reduce belly fat: steady, sustainable weight management that happens holistically.
-That encompasses the tips in this article—think: getting good sleep, moving your body regularly, and managing stress—as well as eating a nutritious diet filled with a diversity of whole foods.
+That encompasses the tips in this article, like getting good sleep, moving your body regularly, and managing stress, as well as eating a nutritious diet filled with a diversity of whole foods.

 Maintaining a healthy weight before and after “the change” is totally possible.
 “Just because you’re going through menopause doesn’t mean you have to gain weight,” Dr. Zeszutek reaffirms.
-Lifestyle tweaks such as prioritizing sleep and stress management, eating plenty of lean protein, and adding strength training to your fitness routine can help keep you healthy in multiple ways after menopause—on and off the scale.
+Lifestyle tweaks such as prioritising sleep and stress management, eating plenty of lean protein, and adding strength training to your fitness routine can help keep you healthy in multiple ways after menopause, both on and off the scale.

 This article was reviewed for accuracy in August 2021 by Angela Goscilo, MS, RD, CDN, manager of nutrition at WW.
 The WW Science Team is a dedicated group of experts who ensure all our solutions are rooted in the best possible research.